wp-plugins/job-manager-by-smartrecruiters/readme.txt

 * Create, post and manage jobs in an easy interface.
 * Copy jobs, put them on-hold, automatically unposts when job is filled
 * Assign Jobs to department and report consolidated progress
-* Give Hiring Team (Manager, HR, …) access to manage jobs and candidates in an intuitive interface.
+* Give Hiring Team (Manager, HR, ...) access to manage jobs and candidates in an intuitive interface.

 Job Posting

-* Jobs are automatically cross-posted to leading free sites and aggregators like Indeed, SimplyHired, Bright, Trovit, JobRapido,…
+* Jobs are automatically cross-posted to leading free sites and aggregators like Indeed, SimplyHired, Bright, Trovit, JobRapido, ...
 * Facebook App to add a Careers Tab to your Corporate Facebook page.
 The best way to turn fans into hires
 * Social Recruiting integration with Linkedin, Facebook, Twitter to share jobs with your network and generate referrals
-* One-click posting to leading paid Job Boards such as Monster, Careerbuilder, Dice, Craigslist…
+* One-click posting to leading paid Job Boards such as Monster, Careerbuilder, Dice, Craigslist...

 Online Application

 * People apply online using an application form that you can configure
-* Includes “Apply With LinkedIn” or “Apply with Facebook” functionalities
+* Includes Ã¢â‚¬Å›Apply With LinkedInÃ¢â‚¬Å¥ or Ã¢â‚¬Å›Apply with FacebookÃ¢â‚¬Å¥ functionalities
 * Also has resume parsing technology which reads a resume (word, pdf,..) and fills in the form on behalf of applicant.
-* People can attach documents (resume, letter, portfolio…), which are all indexed and become searchable in your candidate pool.
+* People can attach documents (resume, letter, portfolio...), which are all indexed and become searchable in your candidate pool.
 * Includes EEO and veteran information collected confidentially
-* Automatic acknowledgement email with personalized fields (Dear John,…)
+* Automatic acknowledgement email with personalized fields (Dear John, ...)
 * General Application for people to drop a resume without applying to a specific role

 Applicant Tracking